 Urinary reflux can cause frequent urinary tract infections Urinary Tract Infection (UTI) in Children A urinary tract infection is a bacterial infection of the urinary bladder ( cystitis), the kidneys ( pyelonephritis), or both.
 Urinary tract infections are caused by bacteria.
-Infants and younger... read more (UTIs).
+Infants and young... read more (UTIs).
 Severe reflux and frequent infections can damage the kidneys and ureters over time.
 Kidney damage can cause high blood pressure High Blood Pressure High blood pressure (hypertension) is persistently high pressure in the arteries.
 Often no cause for high blood pressure can be identified, but sometimes it occurs as a result of an underlying... read more and rarely kidney failure Overview of Kidney Failure Kidney failure is the inability of the kidneys to adequately filter metabolic waste products from the blood.
 Kidney failure has many possible causes.
 Some lead to a rapid decline in kidney function... read more .

 Symptoms of Urinary Reflux

 Urinary reflux itself does not cause symptoms.
 But children may have symptoms if a urinary tract infection develops.
 Then children may have fever, may have pain in their abdomen or back, and may urinate more than normal or have burning when they urinate.